AppletunsApples/Hedgie-Essentials-Resources/README.md

 - Default Player Names
 > A default name given to the player instead of their base name if they do not enter any name in normally.

+- Evolutions in Battle
+> Allows level-based or related evolutions to be done in battle.

 - Hedgie's Special Item Effects